Wildlife of Syria: Flora

-Syria is the best recorded in the country.
+Fauna

+Syria has a diverse fauna with 125 species of mammal, 394 of bird, 127 of reptile, 16 of amphibian and 157 of freshwater fishes recorded in the country.
 Human activities have affected the biodiversity of the fauna.
 The Asiatic lion and cheetah, Caspian tiger and leopard (subspecies P. p. nimr and P. p. tulliana) used to be present, but they have died out in the country, and so the brown bear and the gray wolf are the largest carnivores remaining.
 Also present are the red fox, striped hyena, golden jackal, Egyptian mongoose, least weasel, marbled polecat, honey badger, Caucasian badger and European otter.
 The cat family are represented by the caracal, jungle cat, sand cat and wildcat.
 Grazing animals include the mountain gazelle and the goitered gazelle, the roe deer, wild goat, Nubian ibex and Arabian oryx.
 There are also rock hyrax, hedgehogs, hares, shrews and bats.
 The many species of rodents include squirrels, dormice, jerboas, gerbils, hamsters, mole-rats, jirds, voles, rats, mice and spiny mice.

 Ten species of whale have been recorded off the coast as well as the endangered Mediterranean monk seal.
 Four species of turtle are sometimes seen, the most common being the loggerhead sea turtle, and about 295 species of marine fish have been recorded in Syria.

 Of the nearly four hundred species of bird recorded in the country, many are migrants, particularly visiting the coastal mountain range, the Euphrates valley and seasonal salt lakes that form in arid regions.
 Sabkhat al-Jabbul is a nature reserve at one of these salt lakes and is visited by migrating greater flamingoes.
 Endangered breeding birds include a few pairs of northern bald ibis in the north of the country, the lesser kestrel and the great bustard.
 Rare visiting species include the corn crake, Dalmatian pelican, white-headed duck and eastern imperial eagle.